graphql/graphiql/README.md

 After pulling the latest changes from this repo, be sure to run `npm run build` to transform the `src/` directory and generate the `dist/` directory.

-The library includes a node executable file in `./node_modules/.bin/graphql.js` after installation.
+The library includes a node executable file which you can find in `./node_modules/.bin/graphql.js` after installation.

 ### GraphQL configuration file (`.graphqlrc`)

-GraphQL Language Service, to serve its full potential, will need to know some information about your GraphQL development environment. `.graphqlrc` is a GraphQL configuration file that contains this information.
+GraphQL Language Service, to provide its full feature set, will need to know some information about your GraphQL development environment. `.graphqlrc` is a GraphQL configuration file that contains this information.
 ```
 {
   "build-configs": {